MCDReforged/PluginCatalogue/CONTRIBUTING.md

 - In the `description`, briefly summarise what the plugin does in one sentence;
 - Introduce the plugin's features in the `introduction`, or direct reference it to the README file.

-### Reinventing wheel and version control

-Don't rush to submit plugins to the plugin catalogue.

-- Before creating and submitting a new plugin, see if there are plugins with similar functionality - pointless reinventing wheels are not desirable;
-- Ensure that new users have a reason to use your plugin - submitting plugins that are for self-use only or are unstable is not recommended;
-- Make sure your project is ready for Beta (public testing) - if it's still in an early version, make it stable before submitting.

 ### One PR for one thing